Sankett06/BookShare-app/README.md

-# BookCave
+# BookShare
-Android app to sell and rent books in a city.
-Done as a project for MCA Sem-I
+Android app to sell,Buy and rent books in a city and has the unique feture of book recommendation.
+Done as a project for final year BE.

-it's still WORK IN PROGRESS.